MastrMatt/liteDB/README.md

 ```

+(Make sure to shutdown the docker containers after you are done using them.)

 Else, To begin using liteDB, follow these simple steps:

 1. Ensure you have a unix environment with gcc installed